-Cockapoos and Pugs are both lovely, cute types of dog.
-You can probably imagine either of these breeds being a part of your family fairly easily.
+Cockapoos and Pugs are both lovely, cute types of dogs.
+You can probably imagine either of these breeds being a part of your family reasonably quickly.

 However, there are a few points that you should know about before you make your decision on which one is best for your home.

-The following are some of the main issues that you will want to take into account before getting any new dog.
-We have weighed up the pros and cons of both of these breeds for each of these points.
+The following are some of the main issues you will want to consider before getting a new dog.
+We have weighed the pros and cons of both breeds for each of these points.

 Cockapoo Owners Book